 phonenumber1property for the contact to be valid.

-- All phone numbers must be formatted in E.164 format (+1XXXXXXXXXX).
+All phone numbers can be in the following formats:

 state1the field needs to use 2 digit state codes to be valid.